Shetland: Education

 As of early 2021, Shetland had 22 primary schools, five junior high schools, and two high schools: Anderson High School and Brae High School.
 Shetland College UHI is a partner of the University of the Highlands and Islands (UHI).
-UHI’s Centre for Rural Creativity partners with Shetland Arts Development Agency to provide courses on film, music and media up to Masters level at Mareel.
+UHI's Centre for Rural Creativity partners with Shetland Arts Development Agency to provide courses on film, music and media up to Masters level at Mareel.
 The North Atlantic Fisheries College (NAFC) also operates in partnership with UHI offering "a range of training courses relevant to the maritime industries".

-The Institute for Northern Studies, operated by UHI, provides "postgraduate teaching and research programmes"; one of the three locations is at Shetland.

 Sport

-The Shetland Football Association oversees two divisions — a Premier League and a Reserve League — which are affiliated with the Scottish Amateur Football Association.
-Seasons take place during summer.
+The Shetland Football Association oversees two divisions – a Premier League and a Reserve League – which are affiliated with the Scottish Amateur Football Association.

-The islands are represented by the Shetland football team, which regularly competes in the Island Games.

 Churches and religion

 The Reformation reached the archipelago in 1560.
 This was an apparently peaceful transition and there is little evidence of religious intolerance in Shetland's recorded history.
 In the 2011 census, Shetland registered a higher proportion of people with no religion than the Scottish average.
-Nevertheless, a variety of religious denominations are represented in the islands.

-The Methodist Church has a relatively high membership in Shetland, which is a District of the Methodist Church (with Scotland comprising a separate District).
+Nevertheless, the Methodist Church has a relatively high membership in Shetland, which is a District of the Methodist Church (with the rest of Scotland comprising a separate District).
 The Church of Scotland had a Presbytery of Shetland that includes St. Columba's Church in Lerwick.

 On 1 June 2020 the Presbytery of Shetland merged with the Presbytery of Aberdeen becoming the Presbytery of Aberdeen and Shetland.
-In addition there was further church reorganisation in the islands with a series of church closures and all parishes merging into one, covering the whole of Shetland.

-The Catholic population is served by the church of St. Margaret and the Sacred Heart in Lerwick.
-The parish is part of the Diocese of Aberdeen.

-The Scottish Episcopal Church (part of the Anglican Communion) has regular worship at: St Magnus' Church, Lerwick; St Colman's Church, Burravoe; and the Chapel of Christ the Encompasser, Fetlar, the last of which is maintained by the Society of Our Lady of the Isles, the most northerly and remote Anglican religious order of nuns.

-The Church of Jesus Christ of Latter-day Saints has a congregation in Lerwick.
-The former print works and offices of the local newspaper, The Shetland Times, has been converted into a chapel.
-Jehovah’s Witnesses has a congregation and Kingdom Hall in Lerwick.
+All 13 parishes in Shetland have been merged into one.